Choosing A Senior Portrait Photographer

 You only have senior portraits made once!
 Don't make the mistake of selecting the wrong photographer.

-Selecting the wrong photographer can ruin them!
+But, selecting the wrong photographer can ruin them!

 1. Make sure your photographer understands what you and your parent's are looking for.

 High school seniors and their parents usually have different ideas about what they're looking for in senior portraits.

 It's your photographer's job to understand both the parent's and the senior's needs.

 They should be doing this by talking with you both - in person - well before your portrait session.

 This has additional benefits:

 - it gives you an opportunity to get to know them, see more of their work, and get all of your questions answered

 - it gives them a chance to learn more about you and what you're looking for so they can tailor your photo shoot to meet both of your needs